isomerpages/enterprisesg-switch/_flagship/Lab Crawls/IMDA PIXEL innovation and incubation space.md

 * Network and wind down on a Friday with all of us at PIXEL.
 Snacks and drinks on us!

 #### **Getting to PIXEL**
+PIXEL is a stone-throw away (<5 minutes walk) from One-North MRT station (exit via Portsdown road)
 ![Pixel Map Lab Crawl SWITCH 2022](/images/PIXEL%20Map.png)

 [For more information on IMDA PIXEL ](https://impixel.imda.gov.sg/)